-The Council has developed and rolled out an e-learning package to raise awareness of modern slavery and trafficking amongst all employees and workers.
-This e-learning package is entitled "See Past the Obvious - Vulnerability and Serious Crime" and has been developed in partnership with the Police.
-It includes a light-touch, awareness raising section on Modern Slavery and Human Trafficking.
+The Council has an e-learning package to raise awareness of modern slavery and trafficking amongst all employees and workers.
+This elearning package is entitled

+"See Past the Obvious - Vulnerability and Serious Crime" and has been developed in partnership with the Police.
+It includes a light touch, awareness raising section on Modern Slavery and Human Trafficking.

-An e-Learning module has been made available to all staff entitled "Modern Slavery and Human Trafficking".
+An e-Learning module is available to all staff entitled "Modern Slavery and Human Trafficking".
 It includes information and guidance on what modern slavery and human trafficking are, forms they might take, legal protections and obligations, how to identify and raise concerns about modern slavery or human trafficking, risks to children and adults, and further resources.